stitchdata/docs/_account-security/billing/billing-faq.md

         answer: |
           {% include note.html type="single-line" content="**Note**: The user who initially enters the payment info is the user who will receive your account's monthly invoice in their email." %}

-          You can enter and manage your credit card details in the {{ app.page-names.billing }} page, accessed by clicking {{ app.menu-paths.billing }}.
+          You can enter and manage your credit card, addresses and contact details in the {{ app.page-names.billing }} page, accessed by clicking {{ app.menu-paths.billing }}.

           When you enter the cardholder's name, **make sure that a valid last name is entered**.
 Though Stitch does validate these fields, we've seen replication issues arise when the Last Name field is blank.

       - question: "What types of payment does Stitch accept?"
         anchor: "accepted-payment-types"